How to Learn Spanish in College: The Student’s Guide to Long-term Language Learning

 An indispensable tool for learning Spanish is a quality Spanish dictionary.
 Your professor may specifically recommend one for you or even require it on the syllabus.

 Not only is this invaluable for completing your Spanish homework, but you’ll also naturally encounter a range of related words as you browse your dictionary.
-So you won’t just be filling in blanks to get a passing grade, but actually growing your Spanish vocabulary in a sustainable way.
+So you won’t just be filling in blanks to get a passing grade, but you’ll actually sustainably grow your Spanish vocabulary.

 4. Never Use Translation Tools to Write Your Essays

 Never, ever use online translation tools or apps to write your essays!
+It may be tempting, especially in the era of online tools powered by AI (Artificial Intelligence).
 While writing a Spanish essay is challenging for new learners, writing one with translation tools is even worse.

-The answer is that the artificial intelligence (AI) algorithms powering translation services are often… dumb.
-They’re notoriously inaccurate.
-They frequently provide awkward grammar structures or words and phrases that native speakers would never use.
+The answer is that some translation services can be notoriously inaccurate.
+They may provide awkward grammar structures or words and phrases that native speakers would never use.
+Since you’re learning the language, you probably wouldn’t be able to tell the difference.
 Or they’ll use verb tenses that your professor hasn’t even taught yet, which will raise his or her eyebrows.

 If you avoid translation tools from the start, you’ll avoid bad habits throughout the course of your Spanish learning journey.
 You’ll discover how to create Spanish sentences from scratch using the grammar and words that you actually know, which is the only way to prepare for real-world Spanish conversations.